 - 9.1 The key to a successful development is the early engagement of stakeholders to allow proposals to be shaped to meet local needs and expectations.
-Planning applications prepared in discussion with the Parish Council, the community and stakeholders, can be focused to address particular local issues that may otherwise not be addressed until after a submission has been made.
-This allows a positive approach to sustainable development that is in accordance with the requirements of the Milton Keynes Development Plan. - 9.2 To facilitate this, it will be necessary for developers to make pre-application submissions and engage with the Parish Council before submitting planning applications.
+Planning applications prepared in discussion with the Parish Council, the community and stakeholders, can be tailored to address local issues that may otherwise not be apparent until after a submission has been made.
+This allows a positive approach to sustainable development that is in accordance with the requirements of the Milton Keynes Development Plan. - 9.2 To facilitate this, developers are encouraged to make pre-application submissions and engage with the Parish Council before submitting planning applications.

-Policy NP5: Developer Proposals
+Policy NP5: Developer Proposals (non land-use policy)

-Developers are required to engage in constructive dialogue with the Parish Council early in the process of formulating their plans.
+Developers are encouraged to engage in constructive dialogue with the Parish Council early in the process of formulating their plans.
 This will ensure that their plans reflect the wishes of the community and the objectives and policies contained within the Neighbourhood Plan.